baptiste-an/Energy-footprint-and-Global-Burden-of-Diseases/README.md

 The steps are:

 * process the data so that Eora and GBD data are in the same format
-* calculate regression coefficients
+* calculate regression coefficients and export them to excel format
-* run functions from exiobase_functions.py to calculate the footprints
+* plot all regression graphs
-* run functions from sankey_function.py to generate files that will be used as inputs for building the sankey diagrams
+* run the r code for the meta analyses
-* run save_sankey() from fig_sankey.py to generation sankey figures and save them in Results/Sankey_figs
+* plot the meta analysis forest plots

 ## Citation

-Andrieu, B., Le Boulzec, H., Delannoy, L., Verzier, F., Winter, G., Vidal, O., Mapping global greenhouse gases emissions: an interactive, open-access, web application.
+Andrieu, B., Marrauld, L., Chevance, G., Egnell, M., Vidal, O., Boyer, L., Fond, G., Energy footprint and Global Burden of Disease: an analysis of 176 countries over the period 1990-2019.
 Available at: